the-teachingRSE-project/competencies/competencies.md

 This involves knowledge about data analysis and feature engineering, metrics that are involved in ML, ML algorithm selection and cross validation, and knowledge in mathematical optimisation methods and statistics.
 ML-RSEs analyse and check the suitability of an algorithm if it fulfils the needs of a certain task and they play a main role in deciding and selecting machine learning libraries for a given task.
 The increasing usage of ML in numerous scientific areas with social impact involves an emphasised awareness and consideration of possible manipulative or discriminatory influences.
-At the intersection of data science [@SSIDataScience] and Data-focused RSEs, the complex way of solving problems utilising machine learning calls for this separate specialisation.
+At the intersection of data science [@SSIDataScience] and data-focused RSEs, the complex way of solving problems utilising machine learning calls for this separate specialisation.

 #### Web-development RSE
 This RSE is skilled in web applications, front- and/or backend, and/or building